 treatment of stress incontinence.
 The procedure is typically performed

-through a few half- inch incisions.
-With an experienced surgeon, most
+few half- inch incisions.
+With an experienced surgeon, most women can

-women can empty their bladder the same day as surgery and go back to
+empty their bladder the same day as surgery and go back to work in one

-work in one to two days.
-Long-term success rates are better than 85%.
-A
+to two days.
+Long-term success rates are better than 85 percent.
+A small

 compress this structure.
 However, if the sling is placed too tight,